Tag: family

 ,

-I spent a good part of my teenage and college winters going skiing and had always wanted to share that with our kids.
+I spent a good part of my teenage and college winters skiing, and I’d always wanted to share that with our kids.
 But here’s the thing: skiing (or snowboarding) is now REALLY expensive.
-Rentals, helmets, tickets, clothing—it adds up to more than $1,000 for a family of four.
-All for an outing that our…
+Rentals, helmets, tickets, clothing — it adds up to more than $1,000 for a family of four.
+All for an outing our…